FanDuel IPO: Backdoor Investing in Stock

 Flutter is listed on the Frankfurt Stock Exchange under the call PPB.
 Shares are currently trading for just under €117.

-If you’re looking for the latest investment opportunities, Investment U is the place to be.
-Sign up for our free e-letter below!
+If you’re looking for the latest investment opportunities, we suggest signing up for our Trade of the Day e-letter below.
 It’s full of useful tips and research from our experts.
 Whether a beginner or an experienced investor, there’s something for everyone.

 Or if you’re interested in pre-IPO investing, check out that link to find out what it is and why it could be right for you.